 | Renders the caster nigh invulnerable to harm for a brief period, but brings them dangerously close to death in the process.
 So close, in fact, that the body believes itself to be dead — healing effects will do nothing.

 The caster will receive one warning shortly before the spell expires.
 After expiry, the spell cannot immediately be recast, but with high power the caster will be left further from death when the effect ends.
 It has no effect on those who are already undead.

-When Death's Door is cast, the caster's health is immediately reduced to
+When cast, Death's Door gives you the DDoor status.
+Your health is immediately reduced to

 power/10 HP (max.
 20), but you are rendered immune to all damage.
 It also prevents all forms of healing, except for Borgnjor's Revivification.
 Casting that will heal you, immediately end DDoor, then paralyse you for 2-5 turns.
 (Formicids are still immune to this paralysis.)

 Death's Door lasts for 16-27 turns; duration depends on spell power and is randomized.
 After it runs out, it gives you the -DDoor status for 1-3 turns, preventing you from recasting the spell as it wears off.
 You can't recast the spell as it's active.

 Undead characters, including Alive Vampires and those under Necromutation, are unable to use Death's Door.
 Conversely, you are unable to use Necromutation, Sublimation of Blood, go berserk, or spend HP (such as for Djinni spellcasting) as long as the invulnerability lasts.

 The best escape spell in the game.
 Casting Death's Door, then using your scrolls of blinking, teleportation, haste, god abilities, spells etc., will bail you out of almost every situation you can cast spells in.
 You might not even need to use consumables.
 The biggest threat is silence, which prevents casting any spell.
 Things like -Scroll and being in crowded areas (like the Tomb) can also doom you.